-Local History Librarian, Antony Ramm, takes a brief look at some useful sources for genealogy in Leeds prior to the publication of the 1841 census.
+As part of a series examining family history resources for beginners, librarian Antony Ramm, takes a brief look at some useful sources for genealogy in Leeds prior to the publication of the 1841 census…

 It is surely no exaggeration to say that the vast majority of people doing family history are well-aware of the Census and everything that can be discovered about their ancestors in those pages; from the first ‘full’ Census in 1841, through to the most recently available of 1911.
 A question we are frequently asked as genealogy practitioners, however, concerns possible sources for research prior to that 1841 list.
 In short: where can the family historian find information about their ancestors before the mid-19th-century?